LLNL/Abmarl/docs/src/gridworld.rst

 `agent0` will be assigned a random health value between 0 and 1.

 Attacking
 `````````

-Health becomes more interesting when we let agents attack one another.
-AttackingAgents
+Health becomes more interesting when we let agents attack one another. :ref:`AttackingAgents <>`
-work in conjunction with the AttackActor.
-They have an attack range, which dictates
+work in conjunction with the :ref:`AttackActor <>`.
+They have an `attack range`, which dictates
-the range of their attack; an attack accuracy, which dictates the chances of the
+the range of their attack; an `attack accuracy`, which dictates the chances of the
-attack being successful; and an attack strength, which dictates how much health
+attack being successful; and an `attack strength`, which dictates how much health
 is depleted from the attacked agent.
 An agent's choice to attack is a boolean--either
 attack or don't attack--and then the attack success is determined from the
 state of the simulation and the attributes of the AttackingAgent.
 The AttackActor
 requires an attack mapping dictionary which determines which encodings can attack
-other encodings, similar to the overlapping parameter for the Grid.
+other encodings, similar to the overlapping parameter for the :ref:`Grid <>`.
 Consider the
 following setup:

 .. code-block:: python